gnawali/purple/assignment/project.md

 * Students will learn how to encode and decode packets in PHY layer.
 * Students will learn how to compile and debug Assembly/C program under Linux.
 # What do you need to do in the project.
+1. Modify a C program that can be successfully compiled and run in PRU such that the PRU will run this program to send the message with the onboard LED.
+2. Modify a C program that can be successfully compiled and run in PRU such that the PRU will run this program to receive the message with onboard Photodiode.
+3. Write a C program that is similar to previous examples to adapt the packet decoding under various number of LEDs (optional)?